 - Install the latest version of the Dropbox desktop application and sign in to your account when prompted.

 - Copy the files from your portable drive into the Dropbox folder.
-The default location of the folder on your Mac is /Users/yourUserName/Dropbox (such as /Users/Robert/Dropbox).

-If, in the middle of this process, a file has changed in your account (for example, someone else has updated a file in a shared folder), Dropbox will generate a conflicted copy so that both versions of the file are preserved.
+Once you've completed these steps, the Dropbox desktop app will begin scanning the files in your Dropbox folder.
+If all of these files are the same as the files in your account online, scanning will finish.
+However if, in the middle of this process, a file has changed in your account (for example, someone else has updated a file in a shared folder), Dropbox will generate a conflicted copy so that both versions of the file are preserved.